fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.4.1.3.2.4. `ResourceNotFound`

-If the selected `fiatAccountId` is not found for the current user, or if a quote with `quoteId` does not exist, the server MUST reject the transfer and return a `ResourceNotFound` error.
+If the selected `fiatAccountId` is not found for the current user, the server MUST reject the transfer and return a `ResourceNotFound` error.

 #### 3.3.4.2. `POST /transfer/out`